-This project is part of the research group Images of Conflict - Conflicting Images (ICCI) led by associate professor Mette Mortensen.
+This project concludes in 2020, and is part of the research group Images of Conflict - Conflicting Images (ICCI) led by associate professor Mette Mortensen.
 The ICCI includes a core group of seven scholars, and examines the “ways in which digital communication technologies fundamentally change the circulation of images from areas of conflict.”
 (ICCI project overview).
 The project addresses how the mediated visibility of contemporary conflicts is reconfigured by participants in conflicts producing and distributing images through connective media.
 Read more about the ICCI project here.

 Fields of interest